Varnița, Anenii Noi: History

+The old school building, dating from the 19th century.

 The first mention of the village comes from the company of Sultan Suleiman the Magnificent in a firman directed to Hasan, a bey of Akkerman and the Sandžak.
 It mentions that according to information provided by Moldovan voivode Alexandru Lăpușneanu, bandits who had committed murders and robberies had found shelter in Varnița or Varnigea near Bender.
 There is a hypothesis according to which the town was established immediately after the creation of Bender in 1538.

 The Second Stockholm

 After losing the battle of Poltava, Swedish King Charles XII lived in the village in 1709-1713.
 The king set up a military camp in here which was called the Second Stockholm.
 The settlement included his Cossack and Moldavian allies, notably among whom was Ivan Mazepa, who died in Varnița.
 In 1925, at the request of the Swedish authorities, a memorial obelisk was erected here.
 A separate monument commemorates the figure of Mazepa.

 In 2016, the remains of the palace of Charles XII were found in the village.